Probate in NSW

-If you die in New South Wales and you made a valid will under the Succession Act 2006 before you died, the person named in your will as your executor will apply to the Supreme Court of New South Wales for probate of your will.
+If you die in New South Wales and you have made a valid will under the Succession Act 2006, the person named in your will as your executor will apply to the Supreme Court of New South Wales for probate of your will.
+Probate is the process of proving a person’s will.
+It is a necessary step for an executor to obtain title to the property, and authority to deal with that property in accordance with the will.
+The procedure for being granted probate is mainly contained in the Probate and Administration Act 1898 and the Supreme Court Rules 1970.
+This page deals with probate in New South Wales.

 When you make your will, you should appoint someone in your will to be your executor when you die.
 Your executor is the person who, after your death, will apply for probate.
 When probate is granted, your estate vests in your executor.
 They will then arrange to have your assets distributed amongst your beneficiaries as specified in your will.